Strilanc/Strilanc.github.io/_posts/2014-03-31-The-Condition-Is-the-Message.markdown

 void doTheThing(int attempts, double timeout, ...) {
     // helpful errors
     if (attempts == 0) throw new IllegalArgumentException(
-        // People tend to guess `0` when learning, so mention that they should try `1` instead.
+        // People tend to guess `0` when learning; suggest `1`.
         "The number of attempts must be positive, not zero."
         + " The most commonly used number of attempts is 1.");
     if (timeout == 0) throw new IllegalArgumentException(
-        // The mistake of assuming we follow the  misguided convention that a timeout of 0 means no timeout
+        // Assuming we follow the misguided convention that a timeout of 0 means no timeout
         // is common enough to justify saying how to fix it in the error message.
         "The timeout must be positive, not zero."
         + " Use Double.POSITIVE_INFINITY for an infinite timeout.");

-    if (attempts < 0) throw new IllegalArgumentException("The number of attempts must be positive, not negative.");
+    if (attempts < 0) throw new IllegalArgumentException( "The number of attempts must be positive, not negative.");
-    if (timeout < 0) throw new IllegalArgumentException("The timeout must be positive, not negative.");
+    if (timeout < 0) throw new IllegalArgumentException( "The timeout must be positive, not negative.");
-    if (Double.isNaN(timeout)) throw new IllegalArgumentException("The timeout must be positive, not NaN.");
+    if (Double.isNaN(timeout)) throw new IllegalArgumentException(
+        "The timeout must be positive, not NaN.");
     ...
 }
 ```